coq/coq/CONTRIBUTING.md

 ### Triaging bug reports

-Triaging bug reports (adding labels, closing outdated / resolved bugs) requires to be granted some permissions.
+Triaging bug reports (adding labels, closing outdated / resolved bugs) requires you to be granted some permissions.
 You may request members of the **@coq/core** team to add you to the contributors team.
 They can do so using this link: <https://github.com/orgs/coq/teams/contributors/members?add=true>.